Dr. Mike Peng

 Professor of Organizations, Strategy and International Management

 Peng joined UT Dallas in 2005.
+He previously served on the faculties of the University of Hawaii, Chinese University of Hong Kong and Ohio State University.
 He earned his bachelor of science in business administration from Winona State University and his doctorate in business administration from the University of Washington.

 Dr. Mike Peng is widely recognized as one of the most prolific and influential scholars in global strategy and business today.
 Both the United Nations and the World Bank have cited his work.
 His research has investigated business strategies in more than 20 countries.